zicklag/blog/content/hge-high-order-game-engine.md

 Maybe a better question is "Why HVM when you already have Rust?" 😜

 Rust is amazing, and, so far, my favorite programming language.
 It gives you great control over the hardware, which is great for making performance critical applications ( such as games ).
-And it's approachable to beginners, with a clean separation between safe and `unsafe` Rust.
+And its approachable to beginners, with a clean separation between safe and `unsafe` Rust.

 It's just great, so why change?
 Especially when I'm already writing a game ( [Fish Folk: Jumpy](https://github.com/fishfolk/jumpy) ) and future game platform ( [Bones] ) in Rust.